episode6/mockspresso/README.md

 ### Mockspresso on-the-fly
 Mockspresso's functionality isn't limited to @Rules, instances of Mockspresso can be created or built-upon on the fly at runtime as well.
-For example, to build a functional equivalent of the above Mockspresso.Rule, you could implement the following setup method to your test
+For example, to build a functional equivalent of our first Mockspresso.Rule, you could implement the following setup method to your test
 ```java
 private Mockspresso mockspresso;